ukparliament/weeknotes.data-search/2018/23/index.md

 Jianhan has been busy adding fixed query endpoints for [questions asked by a Member](https://api.parliament.uk/query/questions_askedby_member?member_id=https://id.parliament.uk/4fn7q5Wl) and [questions answered by a Member](https://api.parliament.uk/query/questions_answeredby_member?member_id=https://id.parliament.uk/SWXSOmi9).

-He's also updated the [OData](http://www.odata.org/) endpoints to reflect the newly imported [questions and answers](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html) data.
+He also updated the [OData](http://www.odata.org/) endpoints to reflect the newly imported [questions and answers](https://ukparliament.github.io/ontologies/question-and-answer/question-and-answer-ontology.html) data.
 You can now get the [total number of questions](http://api.parliament.uk/OData/Question/$count), [total number of answers](https://api.parliament.uk/OData/Answer/$count), [questions by a Member](https://api.parliament.uk/OData/Member('0FqjjgNp')/AskingPersonHasQuestion), [answers by a Member](https://api.parliament.uk/OData/Member('0FqjjgNp')/AnsweringPersonHasAnswer), [questions asked on a date](https://api.parliament.uk/OData/Question?$filter=QuestionAskedAt%20eq%202018-05-23T00:00:00Z), [questions asked between two dates](https://api.parliament.uk/OData/Question?$filter=QuestionAskedAt%20gt%202018-04-23T00:00:00Z%20and%20QuestionAskedAt%20lt%202018-04-26T00:00:00Z), and [correcting answers expanded with corrected answers](https://api.parliament.uk/OData/CorrectingAnswer?$expand=AnswerReplacesAnswer).
 There's also a fixed query to return [questions by search terms in headings](https://api.parliament.uk/query/questions_search_by_title?lowercase_string=health).

-[Samu](https://twitter.com/langsamu)'s made major improvements to the default HTML rendering of data from our API.
-It now shows [meaningful labels for resources, images for member photos](https://api.parliament.uk/query/person_by_id?person_id=43RHonMf ), maps for constituency areas [https://api.parliament.uk/query/constituency_map?constituency_id=JzQPzQpf], and improved styling for a better table display.
-Matthieu helped on route with several useful suggestions.
+[Samu](https://twitter.com/langsamu) made major improvements to the default HTML rendering of data from our API.
+It now shows [meaningful labels for resources, images for member photos](https://api.parliament.uk/query/person_by_id?person_id=43RHonMf), [maps for constituency areas]() [maps for constituency areas](https://api.parliament.uk/query/constituency_map?constituency_id=JzQPzQpf), and improved styling for a better table display.
+Matthieu helped en route with several useful suggestions.

-Samu's had a busy week.
-He's also added analytics to capture redirects from [hansard.millbanksystems.com](http://hansard.millbanksystems.com/) (the thing that search engines still have indexed) to the new [Historic Hansard](https://api.parliament.uk/historic-hansard/index.html).
+Samu had a busy week.
+He also added analytics to capture redirects from [hansard.millbanksystems.com](http://hansard.millbanksystems.com/) (the thing that search engines still have indexed) to the new [Historic Hansard](https://api.parliament.uk/historic-hansard/index.html).
 Liz has been looking at user IDs.
-There've been about 22,000 unique users per week in the last month.
+There's been about 22,000 unique users per week in the last month.

 ### [Use hyperlinks to subvert hierarchy](https://en.wikipedia.org/wiki/The_Cluetrain_Manifesto#Thesis_7:_Hyperlinks_Subvert_Hierarchy)

-The [lastest version](https://github.com/dotnetrdf/dotnetrdf/blob/v2.1.0/ChangeLog.txt) of [dotNetRDF](http://www.dotnetrdf.org/) got released this week.
-It's an open-source software library we both contribute to and [rely on(https://medium.com/@langsamu/api-parliament-uk-7b87597019a4)).
+The [lastest version](https://github.com/dotnetrdf/dotnetrdf/blob/v2.1.0/ChangeLog.txt) of [dotNetRDF](http://www.dotnetrdf.org/) was released this week.
+It's an open-source software library we both contribute to and [rely on](https://medium.com/@langsamu/api-parliament-uk-7b87597019a4)).
 The new release contains a number of contributions by Samu:

 * A new read-only [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) API, inspired by Matthieu's work on transforming our controlled vocabulary to SKOS and building tools to replace and improve the software used by the Indexing and Data Management Section of the House of Commons Library.

 * A new [GraphML](http://graphml.graphdrawing.org/) triplestore writer that converts RDF data into an XML format used in visualisation software.
 It was inspired by Raphael's work on visualising procedures for the SI tracker project.

-* A new feature for the GraphViz writer (another RDF visualisation converter) that allows outputting separate literal nodes.
+* A new feature for the GraphViz writer (another RDF visualisation converter) that allows for the output of separate literal nodes.
 Also inspired by Raphael's work on procedure visualisation.

 * A fix for date handling in the [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) parser which was inspired by our work on serving developer friendly hierarchic JSON-LD and RDF/XML from the query API.